 Campus and Building Services:

-Prior to 2021, employees cleaning the ceramic studio area may have been cleaning residues containing silica.
-Wet operations or HEPA vacuum were required, never dry sweeping.
+Employees cleaning the ceramic studio area may be cleaning residues containing silica.
+Anyone cleaning in this area must use wet operations or a HEPA vacuum; never dry sweeping should never occur in this area.

 Engineering/Collaboratory: